Hold Rate

 ThruPlay Rate

-ThruPlay Rate measures the percentage of video ad impressions where users watch either the entire video (for videos under 15 seconds) or at least 15 seconds (for longer videos).
-This metric helps evaluate content's ability to maintain viewer attention and deliver complete messages, particularly important for platforms like Meta and TikTok.
+ThruPlay Rate measures the percentage of video plays where users watch either the entire video (for videos under 15 seconds) or at least 15 seconds (for longer videos).
+This is the denominator Meta reports against; on Meta, autoplay keeps video plays ≈ impressions.
+The metric evaluates content's ability to maintain viewer attention and deliver complete messages, particularly important for platforms like Meta and TikTok.

 First-Time Impression Ratio